Become a Member

 It is always a treat to realize how priceless these forest experiences can be.
 Educational outings help us stay connected with the beautiful and wild parts of the natural world during times when it was needed most.
 ForestWatch Outings range in difficulty, topic, and locations, stretching across the entire national forest on a regular basis.

-ForestWatch outings help the public discover lesser known trails and areas to explore, which is becoming more and more valuable as popular trails see record numbers of visitors.
-The fact that these Outings are open to the public and free of registration costs, makes this program one of the best kept secrets of North Georgia forests.
+ForestWatch outings help the public discover lesser-known trails and areas to explore, which is becoming more and more valuable as popular trails see record numbers of visitors.
+These Outings are open to the public and free of registration costs, making this program one of the best-kept secrets of North Georgia forests.

 The Outings program is unique because members, leaders, and specialists within the community are the ones sharing their passion for an area or topic.
 From wooly adelgids and bladderworts to geology to Native Americans, there is always more to learn and explore.
 This community building is important in helping to advance our mission while being just plain fun!

 Have an Outings Leader you want to recommend?
-Email Jessica Morehead at firstname.lastname@example.org.
+Email us at firstname.lastname@example.org.

 Volunteer With Us!